markusthilo/somedo/README.md

 It might be a good idea to observer the progress by looking into the target directories.
 Chrome/Chromium ist started headless so you will not see anything while Somedo is executing the given jobs.
 As Somedo does not use APIs but opens the pages as a human user would do, it does not work very fast.
+The job which is currently executed is shown by flashing of the list entry.

 The login credentials can set in the Options field.
 These and the paths to Chrome/ Chromium and the output directory can be saved to file an loaded to avoid typing